On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: The negative cone of for arbitrary

 and

 \end{proposition} \begin{proof} Directly follows from Theorem \ref{keythm}. \end{proof}

-\subsection{The constant Mackey functor \texorpdfstring{\Z}{}}
+\subsection{The constant Mackey functor \texorpdfstring{$\Z$}{}}

 In the following theorem we compute the negative cone of $H\Z$.
 The notations comes from the previous computations via Tate squares in \cite{Zeng17}, \cite{Yan22HZ} and \cite{Yan23HF2}.
 For the methods to deduce the entire Mackey functor structure, we refer the reader to \cite[Section 6]{Yan22HZ}.
-Briefly speaking, by induction, we are only concerned with $\tr^G_{G'}$ and $\res^G_{G'}$, which can be deduced from $\aal$ multiplications by \cite[Lemma 17]{Yan22HZ}.
+Briefly speaking, by induction, we are only concerned with $\tr^G_{G'}$ and $\res^G_{G'}$, which can be deduced from $\aal$ multiplications by a trick of Hill-Hopkins-Ravenel in \cite[Lemma 4.2]{HHRb}.

 \begin{theorem} Let $G=C_{2^k},k\geq 1$, then $H\Z_{neg}^G$ can be written as the direct sum of the following $3k-1+\frac{k(k-1)}{2}$ summands.
 (For simplicity, all indices $i,j$ have range $\geq 1$.) \begin{enumerate} \item The torsion-free part ($k$ summands)